DaVita And Former CEO Kent Thiry Indicted, Accused Of Suppressing Competition For Workers In Health Care Industry

 Count Two charges DaVita and Thiry for conspiring with another health care company that agreed it would not solicit DaVita’s employees, from as early as April 2017 until as late as June 2019.

-DaVita owns and operates outpatient medical care centers across the country, focusing on dialysis and kidney care.MORE NEWS: Despite Recent Rain, Drought In Western Colorado Has Become Even Worse
+DaVita owns and operates outpatient medical care centers across the country, focusing on dialysis and kidney care.MORE NEWS: Thieves Steal Catalytic Converter From Church Van In Denver